josefemagine/akii/README-BEDROCK.md

 2. Always verify user authentication before any AWS operation
 3. Track all token usage for billing and quotas
 4. Implement proper error handling and retries
 5. Use the most restricted IAM permissions possible
+6. Always use the official AWS SDK
+7. Never use mock implementations in production